sunhaha123/ComfyUI-OmniGen/README.md

 # ComfyUI-OmniGen

-A ComfyUI custom node implementation of [OmniGen](https://github.com/VectorSpaceLab/OmniGen), a powerful text-to-image generation and editing model.
+A ComfyUI custom node implementation of OmniGen, a powerful all in one text-to-image generation and editing model.

+## Updates

+- 2024/11/11: Added new features and bug fixes.
+Refer to [update.md](update.md) for details.

 <details>
 <summary><h2>Features</h2></summary>